secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index.html.md

 ## Benefit of LinkedIn Learning

-Utilizing LinkedIn Learning will be beneficial to your professional development.
+Utilizing LinkedIn Learning will be beneficial to your personal and professional development.
 With access to LinkedIn Learning, you will be able to access over 8,000 courses on many different topics.

 ### How to incorporate LinkedIn Learning into your day-to-day role